EQT Corporation [EQT] – A worthy stock for long-term investors

 EQT Corporation [NYSE:EQT]: Analyst Rating and Earnings

-Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
-For EQT Corporation [EQT], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
+As it relates to EQT Corporation [EQT], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
 On average, stock market experts give EQT an Overweight rating.
-The average 12-month price forecast for this stock is $11.09, with the high estimate being $16.00, the low estimate being $6.00 and the median estimate amounting to $10.00.
-This is compared to its latest closing price of $10.84.
+The average 12-month price forecast for this stock is $12.80, with the high estimate being $16.00, the low estimate being $6.00 and the median estimate amounting to $11.00.
+This is compared to its latest closing price of $12.43.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for EQT Corporation [EQT] is sitting at 3.91.
 This is compared to 1 month ago, when its average rating was 4.09.